 First Peoples visual arts

 The Port Phillip City Collection holds contemporary and traditional Aboriginal art works in the collection.
-Search the Port Phillip City Collection database to discover these art works.
+To discover these art works, search the Port Phillip City Collection database.

 Boonwurung Walert (possum skin) Cloak

 You can also see a unique hand-made possum skin cloak by Boon Wurrung Traditional owner Caroline Martin.
 Caroline was commissioned to design and craft this significant Aboriginal cultural asset which is a as part of the Port Phillip City Collection.

 For more information about First Nations cultural heritage, visit history and heritage.